LaunchDarkly vocabulary

 Default rule

-A default rule describes the feature flag variation to serve to the contexts that don't match any of the individual targets or rules you have previously specified for the flag.
+describes the feature flag variation to serve to the contexts that don't match any of the individual targets or rules you have previously specified for the flag.
 It is sometimes called the "fallthrough" rule because all of the rules preceding it have been evaluated, and the context encountering the flag has "fallen through" to this last rule.
-To learn more, read Setting the default rule.
+To learn more, read Set the default rule.

 The default rule only applies when the flag is toggled on.
 If the flag is toggled off, then LaunchDarkly will serve the "default off variation" for the flag.
 In the LaunchDarkly user interface (UI), the default off variation is specified in the field labeled "If targeting is off, serve."
-To learn more, read Setting the default off variation.
+To learn more, read The off variation.

 E